calmm-js/documentation/introduction-to-calmm.md

 ```

 Note that the `.lens` method of atoms and lensed atoms does not create *new*
-mutable state, it merely creates a reference to existing state, namely the root
+mutable state, it merely creates a reference to existing state, namely to the
+state, represented as an immutable data structure, being referred to by the root
-atom that holds the immutable data being manipulated.
-This means that we can
-regard the `.lens` method as a referentially transparent function.
+atom.
+This means that we can regard the `.lens` method as a referentially
+transparent function.

 #### Editable lists